Johnny Marzetti: Popularity

 Johnny Marzetti also became a popular dish in the former Panama Canal Zone, where Zonians referred to the dish as "Johnny Mazetti".
+The dish was commonly served in US Army mess halls in the territory and spread into the local region.

-It was a common offering in school cafeterias but declined in popularity due to the Healthy, Hunger-Free Kids Act of 2010 advocated for by Michelle Obama.
+The dish was a common offering in school cafeterias in the Columbus area by the 1970s and became popular throughout the state and region, but it declined in school cafeteria use after the Healthy, Hunger-Free Kids Act of 2010, advocated for by Michelle Obama, rewarded school districts for serving healthier meals.